vlandham/unix_intro/unix.markdown

 	$ touch rags
 	$ ls
-	Applications 	Code		Data	Documentation	Temp  rags
+	Temp  rags
 	$ mv rags Temp/riches
 	$ ls Temp/
 	earth.txt      heaven.txt     riches

 In this example we create a new file ('rags') and move it to a new location and in the process change the name (to 'riches').
 So `mv` can rename a file as well as move it.
-The logical extension of this is using `mv` to rename a file without moving it (you have to use `mv` to do this as Unix does not have a separate 'rename' command):
+The logical extension of this is using `mv` to rename a file without moving it (you have to use `mv` to do this as Unix **does not** (usually) have a separate 'rename' command):

 	$ mv Temp/riches Temp/rags
 	$ ls Temp/